Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

 Your taxes just went up.

-You know that when the alternative minimum tax was passed and signed into law, you know how many people it affected?
+You know, when the alternative minimum tax first was passed and signed into law, you know how many people it affected?

 Remember, I told you two weeks ago.

-Now we're up to nineteen million, with another fifteen million affected by it beginning next year.
+Now we're up to 19 million with another 15 million affected by it beginning next year.

 Your taxes just went up.